 Strong water movements must be maintained within the tank/ aquarium.
 Juveniles live in less turbulent water.
 Adults are found in fast-moving currents, like the base of waterfalls.

-Bright light inside the tank may stresses the fish.
+Bright light inside the tank may stress the fish.
 Moderate lighting should be maintained inside the tank.
 The tank should be dark, or the edges and the back of the tank should be painted black.

 Filtration and water circulation

 Vampire Tetra produces many waste matters.
 These waste matters will become toxic to them.
-Therefore, the waste must be remove as soon as it forms.
+Therefore, the waste must be removed as soon as it forms.
 So An advanced filtration system is needed to remove these wastes from the tank.